kubernetes/enhancements/keps/sig-network/6032-nftables-localhost-nodeport-userspace-proxy/README.md

 ###### Are there any tests for feature enablement/disablement?

-The "registry on localhost" e2e test will cover the ideal path for feature enablement (FG ON + nftables + `--nodeport-addresses=localhost`).
+The "registry on localhost" e2e test covers the ideal path for feature enablement (FG ON + nftables + `--nodeport-addresses=localhost`).

-Unit tests will cover the decision logic cover the various `--nodeport-addresses` combinations
+Unit tests cover the decision logic for various `--nodeport-addresses` combinations.

 ### Rollout, Upgrade and Rollback Planning